-5. CONCLUSION
+5. Conclusion

-In this paper, systems-theoretic models are derived for a diffusion-based molecular communication system design based on biological circuits.
+In this paper, a systems-theoretic model is derived for a diffusion-based molecular communication system design based on biological circuits.
 Biological circuits are defined as genetic regulatory networks embedded in a biological cell, and they are envisioned to allow the future engineering of complete biological nanomachines.
-Some recent literature can be found on the analytical modeling of biological circuits, but with no specific mention to diffusion-based cellto-cell communication through molecule exchange, for which only a biological description is provided in some specific works.
+Some recent literature can be found on the analytical modeling of biological circuits, but with no specific mention to diffusion-based cell-to-cell communication through molecule exchange, for which only a biological description is provided in some specific works.